In this article

 The good news is you can usually keep these in the HTML.
 The easiest way to avoid breaking elements in HTML is to wrap the HTML in quotes.
 This ensures the carriage returns, commas and other separators are translated within the quotes and not separately.

-Using a tool such as Notepad++ to review your file before importing into WordFly is very helpful.
+Using a tool such as Notepad++ or Atom to review your file before importing into WordFly is very helpful.

 Red flags to look for include: